sarisabban/MiraMar/README.md

 	}
 ```

-## Custom Path and Targets:
+## Custom Path and Targets (GUI with PyMOL):
-If you have a specific molecular structure that you want to generate a p ......
+If you want to generate a path and targets to a specific molecular structure you can use the following steps: